bpmn-io/diffpatch/README.md

-> As of version `1.0.0` this library exposes ES modules.
+> As of version `0.5.0` this library exposes ES modules.
 Use an ES module aware transpiler such as Webpack, Rollup or Browserify + babelify to bundle it for the browser.

-# @bpmn-io/jsondiffpatch
+# diffpatch

 [![Build Status](https://secure.travis-ci.org/bpmn-io/jsondiffpatch.svg)](http://travis-ci.org/bpmn-io/jsondiffpatch)